Skip to content

 About Versioning

-CSF v15.01 was the first release maintained by this repository, which restored automatic update support by introducing new servers.
+CSF v15.01 is the first version maintained by our repository, which restores automatic update functionality by introducing new servers.

-To regain automatic update functionality, any server running CSF v15.00 and older by the company Web to the Web, must be migrated to this repository’s maintained version of CSF v15.01 and newer.
+Any server using CSF v15.00 and older, should be migrated to this repository’s maintained version of CSF v15.01 and newer, if you want automatic updates to function again.

-These instructions assume that you currently have CSF v15.x or newer installed on your server, and are looking to update to the latest version.
+These instructions assume that you currently have CSF v15.01 or newer installed on your server, and are looking to update to the latest version.

-There are two methods you can use for updating CSF:
+There are a few methods you can use for updating CSF, pick one:

 To update CSF automatically, you can run the terminal command to check for updates: